madkarmaa/streamable-py/DOCS.md

 def ensure_is_not_more_than_250mb(file: Path) -> None
 ```

-Validate that a file meets Streamable's size limit.
+Validate that a file meets Streamable's free plan size limit.

 Checks if the file size is within the 250MB limit imposed by
 Streamable.com for free accounts.
 This validation is automatically